Rkaufman0427/RyanKaufmanIT1025/Lab8/readme.md

 ### Structured Query Language (SQL)
 RDBMS is the basis for SQL, and for all modern database systems such as MS SQL Server, IBM DB2, Oracle, MySQL, and Microsoft Access.
 SQL is a standard language for accessing and manipulating databases.
+The two realted tables I am picking are the ORDERS and the CUSTOMERS the Priamary Key for ORDERS is ORDER ID and the Primary Key for CUSTOMERS is CUSTOMER ID and CUSTOMER ID is also a foreign key for CUSTOMERS.
+The relationship between both of them is that you need customers to place orders.

 ### SQL Injections
 ### Ethical and Legal Implications
 ##### Code of Ethics